Davidhorn

 In this webinar you will hear how his background within law enforcement brought him to dive deep into this field.
 He goes into the truth about confession-oriented investigative interviewing, mindset and the effect it has on building trust in communities.

-In this Webinar you can learn:
+In this Webinar on Ivestigative Interviewing you can learn:

 • What is the foundation of conducting more effective interviews